mochi/mochikit/doc/rst/MochiKit/Async.rst

     [{"some_known_key": "this can be leaked"}, "but not this"]

-This exploit does not apply to the most common usage of JSON, sending an object::This exploit does not apply to the most common usage of JSON, sending an object::
+This exploit does not apply to the most common usage of JSON, sending an object::

     {"some_known_key": "this can't be leaked"}